cedricve/executor/README.md

 ##Linux / OSX

-	// make sure you are at the root of the Executor folder mkdir build && cd build && cmake .. && make
+Make sure you are at the root of the Executor folder.

+	mkdir build && cd build && cmake .. && make

 ##Windows